Finances

 How much does it cost to study at UZH?

 Living expenses depend very much on the individual student.
-The figures should therefore be regarded as a guideline only.
+The figures below should therefore be regarded as a guideline only.
 The expected minimum cost of living for students at the University of Zurich therefore comes to a total of CHF 2,000 per month.

 Approximate figures (in CHF, per month):